-After working with many of the major theaters in the Houston theater community for years, Alicia Mena relocated to San Antonio in 1993 where she worked at the Guadalupe Cultural Arts Center as writer, director and actor.
-In 1995 she founded Burras Finas Productions with the mission of staging an annual production of Las Nuevas Tamaleras which is included in an anthology of works by Latina writers published by the University of Arizona Press entitled Puro Teatro.
-Ms Mena’s full-length comedy, There Comes a Time was developed and produced by Teatro Esperanza for the First Annual Festival Latino in San Francisco, CA. The play has also been produced in Houston at Stages Repertory Theater and at Talento Bilingue de Houston.
+After working with many of the major theaters in the Houston theater community for years, Alicia Mena relocated to San Antonio in 1993 where she worked at the Guadalupe Cultural Arts Center as a writer, director and actor.
+In 1995 she founded Burras Finas Productions with the mission of staging the annual production of “Las Nuevas Tamaleras” which is included in an anthology of works by Latina writers published by the University of Arizona Press entitled “Puro Teatro”.
+Mena’s full-length comedy, “There Comes a Time” was developed and produced by Teatro Esperanza for the First Annual Festival Latino in San Francisco, CA. The play has also been produced in Houston at Stages Repertory Theater and a Talento Bilingue de Houston.

 RUBY NELDA PEREZ (Doña Juanita)

-PATRICIA ZAMORA (Sylvia)
+PATRICIA ZAMORA (SILVIA)

-SONIA M. RODRIGUEZ (Josie)
+SONIA RODRIGUEZ (Josie)